rohanrav/HackTheNorthEvents/README.md

 ## Next Steps
 Given more time, I would like to add the following to my application:
 * Further modularize the components in the code.
 I feel for some components, I could further break down the code into more modules.
+This way, the code becomes easier to debug, work on with others, and maintain over time.
 * I would like to improve the styling of the components as I feel it is kind of bland.
 Perhaps I could consult with a professional graphic designer to get a better-looking and more functional UI.
 * I would make proper loading animations to make the UI smoother and more appealing to the end-user.